 Max Hislop was marking nearly everything that came his way at this stage - "those great aerial flights which bring risks, but have all the splendour about them when they come off" - eliciting great cheers from supporters of both teams.

 Play was fiercely physical, with the followers of both sides engaging in numerous heavy body clashes.
-When the ball was in the open, centremen Mel Morris (Richmond) and Bill Blackman (Carlton) were especially prominent, with neither player having the advantage at this stage.
+When the ball was in the open, centremen Mel Morris (Richmond) and Bill Blackman (Carlton) were especially prominent, with neither player having a clearcut advantage over the other at this stage.

 Most of the attacking was now being done by the Tigers, who appeared both faster and hungrier than their opponents.
 However, in Carlton centre half back Paddy O'Brien they found a redoubtable adversary, who single-handedly repelled many attacking thrusts.
 Inevitably, however, the pressure told, and Richmond's quarter time advantage of 16 points accurately reflected their superiority.
 The best goal of the term belonged to Carlton, though, courtesy of a thumping place kick from Perce Daykin.
 Quarter Time: Richmond 4.2 (26); Carlton 1.4 (10)

 The first few minutes of the second term saw the Tigers attacking relentlessly, and Bob Weatherill, with a hefty punt kick, soon had their fifth goal of the encounter on the board.